-22. The board in full should evaluate the following points on a yearly basis:

-The quality and efficiency of the board's operation;

-Starting from a report submitted by the nomination committee, how well the chairman and chief executive have carried out their duties;

-The performance of its committees on the basis of the reports furnished by the same.
+- 22. The plenary session of the board should evaluate the following points on yearly basis: - a) The quality and efficiency of the board's operation; - b) Starting from a report submitted by the Appointments Committee, how well the chairman and chief executive have carried out their duties; - c) The performance of its committees on the basis of the reports furnished by them.